 Should I own multiple pairs of golf shoes depending on weather conditions or the golf course I am playing on?

 If your budget allows, the answer is yes.
 Different types of golf shoes can perform better in certain weather conditions, and even in different surfaces.
+You will then be sure to have the best golf shoes for whatever weather conditions the game will endure.

 In dry and warm summer conditions, spikeless shoes that are lighter and more breathable will be a more comfortable choice.
 Since they rarely have good waterproofing technology, they won't perform as well in wet and rainy conditions.